-In spite of considerable progress in improvement of milk guality, mastitis continues to be the most frequent and costly disease of dairy cows, however few veterinarians are actively involved in mastitis control programs.
-On most farms, detection, diagnosis and administration of treatments for clinical mastitis are the responsibility of farm personnel and veterinarians are often consulted only when a case threatens the life of the cow.
-Several studies have indicated that many dairy veterinarians are only marginally involved in mastitis control programs.
+In spite of considerable improvements in milk quality, mastitis continues to be the most frequent and costly disease of dairy cows, but unless the cow is acutely ill, few veterinarians are directly involved in administration of mastitis treatments.
+Mild and moderate cases account for about 85% of all mastitis cases (Oliveira et a., 2014) and these cases are usually detected and treated by farm personnel without direct veterinary supervision.
+In the US, several studies have indicated that many dairy veterinarians are only marginally involved in mastitis control (Richert et al., 2013).
 Only 24% of dairy farmers (n = 180) enrolled in a milk quality program in Wisconsin indicated that they used their herd veterinarian to plan milk quality programs (Rodrigues et al., 2005).
-In a companion survey, most dairy veterinarians (n = 42) interested in participating in a mastitis control program indicated that they spent <10% of their professional time actively working to improve milk quality (Rodrigues and Ruegg.
-2004).
-There are ample economic and societal reasons for veterinarians to increase their involvement in mastitis control programs.
-The occurrence of mastitis reduces milk production, increases the amount of milk discarded and increases premature culling and production costs (Fetrow, 2000).
-Additionally, both clinical and subclinical mastitis have been demonstrated to reduce reproductive efficiency (Barker et al., 1998, Schrick, 2001).
-Involvement in implementation of a milk quality plan as part of the production medicine program can result in increased demand for veterinary services and improved economic performance for the dairy farm.
+In a companion survey, most dairy veterinarians (n = 42) interested in participating in a mastitis control program indicated that they spent <10% of their professional time actively working to improve milk quality (Rodrigues and Ruegg, 2004).
+There are many economic and societal reasons for veterinarians to increase their involvement in mastitis control.
+Mastitis is the most common reason that antimicrobials are used on dairy farms (Pol and Ruegg, 2007, Saini et al., 2011) and much of the antimicrobial usage cannot be justified as many clinical cases are culture negative (Oliveira et al., 2013).
+The occurrence of mastitis has profound economic impacts through reduced milk production, increased milk discard, premature culling and reduced reproductive efficiency (Fetrow, 2000, Barker et al., 1998, Schrick, 2001, Fuenzalida et al., 2015).
+Involvement of veterinarians in development and implementation of a milk quality herd plan can result in increased demand for veterinary services and improved economic performance for the dairy farm.
 The purpose of this paper is to provide an introduction of how veterinarians can use milk culture data to improve mastitis control programs.